 Nadal beats Auger-Aliassime to advance in Madrid Open

-The second-ranked Nadal had his practice time reduced after falling ill just before the tournament.

-“I’ve had this stomach virus for a few days so this was a very important match for me,” Nadal said.
+“I’ve had this stomach virus for a few days so this was a very important match for me,” the second-ranked Spaniard said.
 “I’ve been improving but obviously the body remains a bit debilitated for a while.
 I’m very happy with the victory.
 It was very important.”

 Nadal is trying to rebound from consecutive eliminations in the semifinals of both Monte Carlo and Barcelona, which marked his worst start to the clay-court season in four years.

+“The important thing is to win, you know, especially given what’s happened in the last three days,” he said.
+“In general, it’s a day to be very satisfied, very happy.”

-A five-time champion in Madrid, the Spaniard will next face American Frances Tiafoe, who defeated Philipp Kohlschreiber 6-4, 3-6, 6-3.
+A five-time champion in Madrid, Nadal will next face American Frances Tiafoe, who defeated Philipp Kohlschreiber 6-4, 3-6, 6-3.

+“He is playing really well,” Nadal said of Tiafoe.
+“He has that drive and energy and it will be a good test for me and an opportunity for me to play a tough match and to keep improving.”

 The 18-year-old Auger-Aliassime is having his breakthrough season on tour, having moved to 30th in the rankings after reaching the final in Rio and the semifinals in Miami.